s25rawlins/mev-burn-indexer/docs/ARCHITECTURE.md

 This module encapsulates all PostgreSQL interaction behind a clean repository interface.

 **`connection.rs`**: Manages the connection lifecycle.
-The `establish_connection()` function creates a PostgreSQL client with the following configuration:
+The `create_client()` function creates a PostgreSQL client with the following configuration:

 - TLS encryption via `rustls` for cloud databases
 - Prepared statement caching for query performance
 - Connection pooling (future enhancement: use `deadpool-postgres` for connection pooling under high load)

-The connection also applies database migrations automatically on startup using embedded SQL files from the `migrations/` directory.
-This ensures the schema is always up to date without manual intervention.
+The module also includes a `run_migrations()` function that applies database migrations automatically on startup using refinery, an embedded migration runner.
+Refinery reads SQL migration files from the `migrations/` directory at compile time and tracks which migrations have been applied in a `refinery_schema_history` table.
+This ensures the schema is always up to date without manual intervention, and migrations are idempotent (safe to run multiple times).

 **`repository.rs`**: Implements the repository pattern, providing high-level methods for data persistence: